profile picture

 Bio

-Bailey is a Neuroscience PhD student at Yale University.
+Bailey is a Neuroscience PhD candidate at Yale University.
 Her research focuses on examining the neurobiological, behavioral, and environmental factors that influence the development of depression and anxiety across the lifespan.
+She has published 16 peer-reviewed papers and was awarded two highly competitive research fellowships during her PhD.
 Bailey is deeply passionate about mental health and ultimately hopes that her research leads to the development and improvement of treatments for mental health problems.
 Outside of the lab, she likes to explore nature, hike, dance, and listen to podcasts.
-Bailey fully attributes her successes to her incredible research mentors, thus is excited to pay it forward as a mentor!
+Bailey attributes her successes to her incredible research mentors, and is excited to pay it forward as a mentor!

 Project ideas